CarlosFdez/pytmi/Readme.md

 While Python IRC libraries exist (TMI is a weird IRC), most are too complicated to use, not extendable, don't support asyncio, or are for python 2.

 Many of the ideas used in this library came from [discord.py](https://github.com/Rapptz/discord.py), a library for creating bots for discord.
-Credit where credit is due.

 ## Example